 These days it seems like we went to sleep in one world and we woke up in a completely different world!
-Since the spread of the COVID-19 pandemic, digital transformation is making an appearance in numerous business strategies.
+Since the spread of the COVID-19 pandemic, digital transformation is making an appearance in numerous business strategies and IT tests online.
 While factors like technology, changing human behavior and changes in business models usually drive digital transformation, a catastrophic pandemic has rapidly accelerated this.

 Some changes across industries include -